 Post Backup Tasks and Precautions

-The manual backup can be done at any time and on your own.
+You can do a manual backup at any time.
 The best part is it’s free and does not even require any plugin.
 However, there are many problems you can face.
 You can follow the post backup tasks and precautions to avoid these problems.

 - Encryption: The backup contains all the website data.
 Suppose an attacker or hacker gets that.
 He probably has all the information and can do anything with it.
 It’s a good practice to encrypt the file and use a strong password on the encrypted data.
-So, even if the hacker gets the record, he won’t be able to quickly decrypt the backup file.
+So, even if the hacker gets the record, he won’t decrypt the backup file quickly.

-- Manage Permission: Manage the permissions on drives and files—a better way to do it using BitLocker and restricting file permission.
+- Manage Permission: Manage the permissions on drives and files—a better way to use BitLocker and restrict file permission.

 - Multiple Copies: Create multiple copies of the same backup file.
-As the backup is stored on your local system, it can be deleted unintentionally.
+As the backup is stored on your local system, you could delete it unintentionally.
 We recommend creating multiple backups in different locations.

 - Upload on Cloud: Upload the backup files on cloud storage like Google Drive, Dropbox, OneDrive, or Mega.
 Anything can happen to your local device; it can be stolen, corrupted by malicious software, and damage to the files.
 Having a backup on cloud storage can restore the website in a few clicks.